AKonicki26/CSharp-Intro-Guide/Beginner/Beginner.3-Methods/Methods.md

 }
 ```

-If you've follow the steps up until here, you should be able to run the program, and see the output in the console!
+If you've follow the steps up until here, you should be able to run the program and see the output in the console!